spineki/Cerbere/README.md

 # Cerbere

-A little tool to mute spotify sound On windows when an ad replaces the music.
+A little tool to mute spotify sound when an ad replaces the music.
 Uses python 3.
 This project is a hobby, so no help is needed ^^

 <p align="center">